-During an appointment at our office, Sculptra is carefully injected into the skin in key points by a skilled medical professional.
+During an appointment at our office, Sculptra is carefully injected into the soft tissues under the skin in key points by one of our expert physician injectors.
 Topic or local anesthesia will be used before the procedure starts in order to numb the area, making the procedure comfortable for the patient.
 The treatment takes less than 30 minutes to perform.

 Because collagen growth is a gradual process, it can take up to a few months to see the full results of this injectable product.

-Dr. Richardson will determine the number of treatment sessions that you need to achieve the best results.
+Dr. Richardson or Dr. Cain will determine the number of treatment sessions that you need to achieve the best results.
 Typical treatment sessions consist of three injections spread out over three to four months.

 How Is Sculptra Different from Botox?

 The difference is that Botox works better on stiffer areas like the forehead and above and around the eyes.
-Sculptra works better on the looser skin on the face such as the sides of the nose and mouth.
-Typically, Botox is used for finer wrinkles and Sculptra works better on moderate and deep wrinkles.
+Sculptra works better on the looser skin on the face such as the cheeks, lower facial wrinkles/folds, and temples.
+Typically, Botox is used for finer wrinkles and Sculptra works better on volume loss.